Check out our open positions here!

-Run for Something recruits and supports young progressives running for down-ballot offices in the United States.
-Since launching in January 2017, we have recruited more than 70,000 potential political candidates, endorsed nearly 1,500 and elected nearly 500 — and over half of those candidates are women, over half of them are BIPOC, and 21% are LGBTQIA+.
-Our alumni have meaningfully and intentionally made life better for millions of Americans across the country.
-We are a high-reaching, hungry team changing the face of politics in America.
+Run for Something recruits and supports young, diverse progressives running for local office in the United States.
+Since launching in January 2017, we have recruited over 140,000 potential political candidates, endorsed over 3,000 candidates, and won over 1,000 elections.
+Over half of those endorsed candidates are women, more than half are BIPOC, and over a quarter are members of the LGBTQIA+ community.
+Win or lose, our alumni have meaningfully and intentionally made life better for millions of Americans across the country.
+We are an ambitious team changing the face of politics in America.
 Learn more about our work in this clip or at our website.

 Working for Run for Something means that no matter what your role, your work ultimately supports an incredible group of young, diverse, progressive candidates who are working to make meaningful, lasting change in their communities.
 Get to know them on our website or in our podcast.